Ring in the New Year With Fish

 *There is more than one New Year’s Day celebration on Earth.
 Here are a few happening in the next 365 days:

 - January 1: New Year according to the Gregorian calendar, which most countries use to mark time.

 - February 1: Lunar New Year, the first new moon of the lunisolar calendars of many East Asian countries.

 - March 22: Hindi New Year (People in different regions of India celebrate the new year at different times).

 - April 14: Nepali New Year (Nava Varsha).

 - July 29/30: Islamic New Year (also known as Hijri or Arabic New Year).

 - September 25-27: Hebrew New Year (Rosh Hashanah).

 - September 11: Ethiopian New Year (Enkutatash).

-- December TBD: Hmong New Year Festival in Milwaukee, Nyob Zoo Xyoo Tshiab! (“Happy New Year” in Hmong).
+- Early December: Hmong New Year Festival in Milwaukee, Nyob Zoo Xyoo Tshiab! (“Happy New Year” in Hmong).